japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 `dequeueTask` tries to <<dequeueTaskFromList, find the higest task index>> (meeting localization requirements) using <<getPendingTasksForExecutor, tasks (indices) registered for execution on `execId` executor>>.
 If a task is found, `dequeueTask` returns its index, `PROCESS_LOCAL` task locality and the speculative marker disabled.

-`dequeueTask` then goes over all the possible xref:scheduler:TaskSchedulerImpl.adoc#TaskLocality[task localities] and checks what locality is allowed given the input `maxLocality`.
+`dequeueTask` then goes over all the possible scheduler:TaskSchedulerImpl.md#TaskLocality[task localities] and checks what locality is allowed given the input `maxLocality`.

 `dequeueTask` checks out `NODE_LOCAL`, `NO_PREF`, `RACK_LOCAL` and `ANY` in that order.